Internal garden

 Daywatch by Sergei Lukyanenko

 A series of site-specific installations personify these emotions.
 Despite closed doors, they infiltrate our homes, manifesting as mutated, organic forms.
-These entities feed on our paranoia and mistrust, spreading through our spaces like vines.
-Our homes become hybrid organisms, shaped by the anxieties of global warming, political crises, and societal degeneration, forcing humans to adapt to a drastically changed environment.
+These entities feed on paranoia and mistrust, spreading through our spaces like invasive vines.
+Our homes become hybrid organisms, shaped by anxieties of global warming, political crises, and societal degeneration, forcing humans to adapt to a drastically changed environment.